BabylonJS/Documentation/content/setup/support/Running_a_local_webserver_for_BabylonJs.md

 ## Public Folder

-In the Public folder you'll find a sample scene consisting of a index.html and a babylonScene.js file.
+In the Public folder you'll find a sample scene consisting of an _index.html_ and a _babylonScene.js_ file.

 The browser's access is restricted to this folder and it's files & sub-folders.